akshaygholap45/tf-for-all/README.md

 Implementing VMs and Containers can be a tedious task when you need to manage them on larger scale.
 Terraform is the best tool to automate the provisioning and deployment of such resources in an instant.
 It provides plan to deploy or destroy the infrastructure and helps you to efficiently maintain the resources based on their versions.

-Today we will deep dive on how to use terraform tool more efficiently with Multiple providers at once for maintaining our hybrid infrastructure.
+Today we will deep dive into how to use terraform tool more efficiently with Multiple providers at once for maintaining our hybrid infrastructure.

 ---